phantom-pavlova/qaaab/README.md

 # qaaab
-wordpress filter to batch resize html image files to less than 2Mb qaaab
+wordpress filter to batch resize html image files to less than 2Mb (for now only jpg/jpeg/JPG - but avif,gif, jpg, jpeg, png, webp, bmp, tif,tiff to be added soon)

 usage